AMD-AIG-AIMA/Instella-Math/README.md

 ## Acknowledgement
 The RL training codebase is built from [VERL](https://github.com/volcengine/verl).

-The evaluation codebase is built [DeepScaleR](https://github.com/rllm-org/rllm/tree/deepscaler).
+The evaluation codebase is built from [DeepScaleR](https://github.com/rllm-org/rllm/tree/deepscaler).

 ## License